maxakadem1/comp3020_project/README.md

 # gaming-data-tracker-GStat
 Human Computer Interaction Fall 2021 Group Project

-A high-fidelity vertical prototype for the web application GStat.
+The high-fidelity vertical prototype for the web application GStat.

 This prototype is built using :
 * Bootstrap v5.1.3